 This material is posted to ensure timely dissemination of scholarly and technical work.
 As per guidelines of Fair Use, the "pdf" links may be used for "criticism, comment, news reporting, teaching, scholarship, or research."
 All other uses of the pdfs supplied are prohibited.

-Hennefield, L., Hwang, H.G., Weston, S., & Povinelli, D (accepted).
-Meta-analytic techniques reveal that corvid causal reasoning in Aesop's Fables tasks is driven by trial-and-error learning.
-Animal Cognition.
+Hennefield, L., Hwang, H.G., Weston, S., & Povinelli, D (2018).
+Meta-analytic techniques reveal that corvid causal reasoning in the Aesop’s Fable paradigm is driven by trial-and-error learning.
+Animal Cognition. https://rdcu.be/4YA7

 * Hennefield & Hwang equally contributed to this publication